• Elements

 A post shared by GMB Fitness (@gmbfitness)

-There are many stretches that come from the world of physical therapy and personal training.
-They target a tight muscle, you do it and you feel it.
+The exercises that work for you are the ones that target the angles and motions you actually struggle with.
+Plenty of stretches come from the world of physical therapy and personal training.
+They isolate a tight muscle, you do them, you feel them.
+That’s fine.

 Beginner Hip Openers You Can Do Right Away